 The 70’ by 90’ building became the foundation from which Whiticar Boat Works evolved.
 In 1949 Curt hired his brother-in-law, John Dragseth, to help him run the company.
 The company’s success came as a result of quality repairs and the famous line of custom fishing boats.
 John Dragseth and Curt Whiticar relied on a trained staff and attention to customer needs for Whiticar Boat Works to become a known destination for the East Coast recreational boater.

 Much the same way that a father teaches his son to fish, it was fitting that both John Dragseth and Curt Whiticar had sons join the company and continue the family tradition of excellence in marine service and repair.
 Sons Jim Dragseth and John Whiticar were at the helm as the recreational boating life style continued to grow and become more demanding.
-To maintain the ability to meet the needs of the boating community Whiticar Boat Works established new divisions of the company, including: Shearwater Marine in 1996; Whiticar Marine North in 2003; Whiticar Yacht Sales in 2004; and Whiticar Custom Boats in 2000.
+Whiticar is also renowned for their line of seaworthy Custom Sport Fishing Boats.

 Whiticar Boat Works has survived and thrived by operating our business with integrity and producing quality work.
 We like to think that when Curt built the boats Whiticar is known for, he also began building the reputation we uphold today.
 We stand behind the work of our professional and courteous crew.
 It's part of the old-fashioned pride we have in a job done well.